jraynolds/Glimmer-and-Gloom/README.md

 # Error handling
 - Couldn't install python?
 Python help forums are better-equipped to assist than I.
 - Requirements installing failed?
 Some of the code needed to run this program may have disappeared.
 That's out of my control.
+- Keeps clicking the wrong thing?
+Make sure the command line is on the same screen.
+- Fails with a "list index out of range" issue?
+Make sure the Very Hard game mode is visible on screen.
+Try with other web browsers too.
+If that fails, replace the image files with screenshot snips you've taken on your own computer.
 - Not an above issue?
 Please contact me on twitter @jasper_raynolds and let me know!